hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETPort.class/README.md

 	- The AdvancedInterfaceKit I belong to.

 plug
-	- the plugged that I am plugged in with.
+	- The plug which connects me to the AdvancedInterfaceKit.

 portNumber
-	- The number of the connector I am plugged into.
+	- The number/ID of the connector I am plugged into.

 receivedUpdate
 	- For testing only